kandrelczyk/tauri-leptos-template/README.md

 * Tray Icon
 * Itegration test using tauri-driver

+### Setup

+Follow the typical Tauri setup process for your platform.
+Install all dependencies listed in prerequisites.

+Install trunk and tailwindcss (`npm install -g tailwindcss`).

 ### Desktop app

 Make sure you have tauri-cli updated to the latestes version.